- This post contains affiliate links. Read more here.

 Ruby and Hershey are both all-in on this cooling mat (Sabine is too busy hogging the giant fluffy calming dog bed we reviewed a while back), but what they don’t know is that the cooling mat is a bit pricey, especially if you need a larger size.

-Paws down, our dog testers gave the Green Pet Cooling Mat more attention.
+Our testers gave the Green Pet Shop Cooling Mat full marks, especially compared to some of the more traditional foam cooling mats and the freezer mats that perspired.
 They stayed on it longer, it provided a coolness that we could feel, and it kept its shape as they lounged.

 Who will like the Green Pet Shop Cooling Mat: